Echolyy-dreamer/BedrockAgentCore/README.md

 *(AWS Bedrock AgentCore Case Study)*
 ![AIopsArchitecture](https://raw.githubusercontent.com/Echolyy-dreamer/BedrockAgentCore/main/images/AIops.png)

-The workshop is regarding: When an alarm is received, the Brain Agent analyzes the alert and generates an investigation workflow.
+At a high level, the workflow operates as follows: when an alarm is received, the Brain Agent analyzes the alert and generates an investigation workflow.
 The Executor Agent then executes the investigation tasks in order, invoking specialist agents — LogsAgent, TraceGraphAgent, and ChangeDetectionAgent — to query CloudWatch Logs, X-Ray traces, and CloudTrail change records through the MCP Gateway.
 Finally, all evidence is synthesized to produce a Root Cause Analysis conclusion.

 ---